10 steps to getting more likes and engagement on Instagram

 But there are benefits in it for you too.

 A tag notifies others of your new content.
-It also helps your photos show up in their feeds, thanks to the ‘tagged in’ section.
+It also helps your Instagram photos show up on their profile, thanks to the ‘tagged in’ section.

 Also, supporting another brand makes them more likely to show love back (more on this in the next tip).